top of page

 Godly Play 2

-Kindergarten through second grade: extends the depth and scope of the stories of our faith.
-A deeper understanding of the stories, symbols, and rites of their faith continues their growth towards a more meaningful and appropriate participation in congregational worship.
+Kindergarten through second-grade: extends the depth and scope of the stories of our faith.
+A deeper understanding of the stories, symbols, and rites of our faith continues their growth towards a more meaningful and appropriate participation in the congregational worship.

 Rite in the Middle- 3rd through 5th grades.
 This class continues with Godly Play, exploring more of the enrichment and extension lessons, as well as the core stories.
 Deeper theological reflections and connections are made with this age group.
 Response time encourages journaling, working with various art mediums, group projects, and continued work with the stories themselves.